mitaka00/developer-excercise/README.md

 # Groceries Shop

-This is a web application that allows an user to manage an online grocery shop.
+This is a web application that allows an user to manage online grocery shop.
 User can add, edit and delete products/deals.
 Products can be added to the cart and total sum of the products can be calculated.

 ## Technologies
 Next JS and MongoDB